tomhazledine/tomhazledine.github.io/_posts/articles/2014-09-09-inspiring-web-people.md

 featured: true
 ---

-A recent [episode of the Boagworld podcast](http://boagworld.com/season/10/episode/1007/) saw Marcus and Paul listing the ten ‘web people’ they've found most *inspiring*.
+There's an [episode of the Boagworld podcast](http://boagworld.com/season/10/episode/1007/) where Marcus and Paul list the ten ‘web people’ they've found most *inspiring*.
 This has in turn inspired *me* to publish my own list.

 The web-creators community is packed with generous people willing to share their insights and experiences.
 Through blog posts and podcasts, conference talks and tutorials, these people have had a direct impact on my outlook and my career choices.